mccoymd/snp2sim/README.md

 ```

 ### varScaffold:
-  Usage Notes
+  Usage Notes:
-  The imput config file specifies the alignment and clustering parameters
+  The config file specifies the alignment and clustering parameters
-  It is recommend that multiple itterations with different RMSD thresholds
-  are run to determine the value which optimizes the number of variant scaffolds.

-  Text file formatted as:
-  "alignementRes """VMD atomselect command"""
-  "clusterRes """VMD atomselect command"""
-  "rmsdThresh ""real number""

   Module Options
-    --newScaff "file path"
-      path to config file with alignment and clustering parameters (see above)

     --scaffID "string"
       Specifies naming of scaffolding output logfile containing
       cluster assignements for alignment and clustering parameters

-    --clustThresh "real number" (optional - default 0.09)
-      The minimum porportion of the trajectory population required
-      for scaffold identification

     --clustPDBtraj (optional)
       if PDB clusters generated from varMDsim --singleRun are used as input